Otuke District: Location

 Otuke District is bordered by Agago District to the north, Abim District to the northeast, Napak District to the east, Amuria District to the southeast, Alebtong District to the south, Lira District to the southwest and Pader District to the northwest.
 Otuke, where the district headquarters are located, lies approximately 66 km, by road, east of Lira, the largest city in the sub-region.
 The coordinates of the district are:02 30N, 33 30E (Latitude:2.5000; Longitude:33.5000).

 Overview

 Otuke District was carved out of Lira District effective 1 July 2009.
-The district is administered by the Otuke District Administration, with headquarters at Otuke.
-The district is part of the Nine districts that make up Lango sub-region, which consists of the districts listed below.
+The district is administered by the Otuke District Administration, with its headquarters at Otuke.
+Otuke is among the nine districts that make up Lango sub-region, which consists of the districts listed below.
 Lango sub-region was home to an estimated 1.5 million Langi, in 2002, according to the national census conducted that year.

 Population

-In 1991, the district population was estimated at about 43,500.
+In 1991, the district population was estimated at 43,500.
 The 2002 national census estimated the population of the district at approximately 62,000.
 In 2012, the population of Otuke District was estimated at 86,000.